 from collections import ChainMap

-# printing the output
+# displaying the result

 Output: